 Are There Dead Bodies Inside The Great Wall Of China?

 Bodies would not have been buried right into the wall, but they could have been buried in the earth near and even under the wall.
 They would not have put them right into the wall, as it would have caused structural damage when the bodies decomposed.
 The bodies are probably buried right by the wall, under some stone and other slabs.

 You can learn more by reading Are There Dead Bodies Inside The Great Wall Of China? by clicking here.

 How Long Did It Take to Build the Whole Great Wall of China?

 The Great Wall of China took over 2,000 years to build.
-The building span over many Chinese Dynasties or for about 22 centuries.
+The building span many Chinese Dynasties for about 22 centuries.
 The construction of the wall ended in the Ming Dynasty in 1644.
 The Great Wall is one of the most significant human-made construction projects globally; the Great Wall is over 21,196 kilometers or 13,171 miles.
 There are over 25,000 watchtowers scattered throughout the Great Wall structure.

 To know more about How Long Did It Take to Build the Whole Great Wall of China? by clicking here.